Lavinia Meijer: Education

-Born in South Korea, she was adopted (along with her brother) when she was two years old by a family in Holland.
+Born in South Korea, she was adopted (along with her brother) when she was two years old by a family in the Netherlands.
 Her adoptive father and mother are Dutch and Austrian, respectively.
 She began playing the harp when she was nine years old.
 When she was 11, Meijer was accepted by Erika Waardenburg to study at the Young Talent program of the Utrecht Conservatory.
 She graduated cum laude from the Utrecht Conservatory in 2003 and obtained a master's degree in music (also cum laude) in 2005 from the Amsterdam Conservatory.

 For her master's degree Meijer studied under, among others, Jana Boušková, Isabelle Moretti, Daphne Boden, Natalia Shameyva, Emilia Moskvitina, Maria Graf, Skaila Kanga, and Susann McDonald.
 She also took a jazz course from the jazz harpist Park Stickney and lessons on interpretation with Theo Olof (violin), Walter van Hauwe (recorder) and Willem Brons (piano).

 Besides studying the standard harp repertoire, Meijer also followed masterclasses with musicians practicing other instruments, such as Willem Brons (piano), Anner Bijlsma (cello), Theo Olof (violin), and Ton Koopman (harpsichord).